cb504/fp_presentation/PITCHME.md

 * Fluent API is often better (more maintainable)
 * But, when you can’t because the language doesn’t support fluent api?
 	* Try and use .filter(), .map(), .reduce()   everyone will thank you later
 	* Keep all your utility functions related to a specific type in one OBVIOUS place.
-Your composed function are in the same file as the composite.
+Your composed function are in the same file/directory as the composite.
 	* Make sure at least 1-2 other people understand your code.
-If it is too difficult, explicit composition is better/safer (if a bit ugly):
+	* Explicit composition can be safer (if a bit ugly):

 ```javascript
 let avg = divide(sum(numbers), numbers.length);